 The language used within this Employee Data Protection Policy limits its applicability and context to personal data relating to your employees.
 Should you need a more general data protection policy.
 For example, for customer data, please check our GDPR Data Protection Policy.

 This document is solely only for business use.
 Certain GDPR provisions that relate to official bodies such as public authorities and others have not been incorporated fully.

-This document can also be found under IT & Data Policies in the IT & Software Group, as well as in the Employment document folder.
+This document can also be found under IT and Data Policies in the IT Software Group, as well as in the Employment document folder.